 Films related to Aboriginal peoples in Canada and Indigenous peoples around the world are an important part of our collection.

-The Ottawa Resource Room collection showcases information about specific neighbourhoods in Ottawa, as well as maps, statistics and other topical information about our city.
+The Ottawa Resource Collection showcases information about specific neighbourhoods in Ottawa, as well as maps, statistics and other topical information about our city.

 We have a growing collection of boards, electronics, gesture control devices, and more.
-You can borrow items from this collection at the CCS Service Desk in the Discovery Centre on the 4th floor.
+You can borrow items from this collection via curbside pickup.

 We use Archive-It to archive web content that may be in danger of disappearing and that we feel is important to the Carleton community.